Karim-Wahby/MaintenanceBookingService/BookingAMaintenanceService/README.md

 ## Connect to bot using Bot Framework Emulator **V4**
 - Launch the Bot Framework Emulator.
-- File -> Open bot and open [BookingAMaintenaceService.bot](BookingAMaintenaceService.bot).
+- File -> Open bot and open [BookingAMaintenanceService.bot](BookingAMaintenanceService.bot).

 # Deploy the bot to Azure
 See [Deploy your C# bot to Azure][50] for instructions.